-Flying-Fox Roost Management—Local Government Grants Program
+Flying-Fox Roost Management—Local Government Grant Program

 The Queensland Government recognises the need for flying-foxes to be managed in a way that both addresses community expectations around public amenity, and the long-term conservation of these important protected species.

-The Flying-Fox Roost Management Local Government Grants Program is helping to enhance the capacity of local governments to deal with problem urban flying-fox roosts and to develop and implement comprehensive long-term roost management plans.
+The Flying-Fox Roost Management Local Government Grant Program is helping to enhance the capacity of local governments to deal with problem urban flying-fox roosts and to develop and implement comprehensive long-term roost management plans.

 Funding streams